 STEP 28

 Open Grafana on your main NAS.
-On the left sidebar click on the Settings icon then Data Sources.
+At the top left of the page click Home.
+Under Connections click Add new connection.
 Follow the instructions in the image below.

 STEP 29